HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 ### Additional steps in DDC for sending request body via content item

 === "Containers"
     Added steps on how to send a request body through a content item in Digital Data Connector (DDC).
-See the topic [Connecting to HCL Volt MX Foundry through Digital Data Connector (DDC)](../../extend_dx/ddc/integrating_voltmx_foundry/index.md) for more information.
+See the topic [WCM presentation components](../../extend_dx/ddc/integrating_voltmx_foundry/index.md#wcm-presentation-components) for more information.

 ### Rendition Version Regeneration and Cleanup